6 Affordable Places to Get a Custom Designed Logo

-The biggest draw to using 99designs for outsourcing logo design is the sheer number of options available to you, the client.
+The biggest draw to using 99designs for getting a logo made is the sheer number of options available to you, the client.
 Their service works in an interesting way: rather than choosing a single designer—who may or may not provide the logo that’s right for you—you are given dozens of potential, ready-to-go logos from designers who are all vying for your approval.
 The number of options provided and their level of quality depends on what pricing tier you’re willing to invest in.

 Essentially you are creating a week-long design contest in which you provide information on your business and what you’re looking for, then designers pour in and submit their takes on your logo.
 Throughout the week you can rate, comment, and make suggestions on these submissions until the perfect logo has been designed.
 The designer responsible for the winning logo then takes home the pre-allocated cash prize, and you walk away with your new logo.

 The future is now.
 Technology merges with art to create a service that makes it fun for a business owner to take control of their logo design process.
-Logojoy employs advanced algorithms and technical wizardry to produce countless logos for you on the fly, where you can then walk away with a finished product for under a hundred bucks.
-For a little extra money, you can even get real-life humans involved for a one-hour design consultation.
+Looka employs advanced algorithms and technical wizardry to produce countless logos for you on the fly, where you can then walk away with a finished product for under a hundred bucks.
+For a little extra money, you can even get a logo made by real-life humans in a one-hour design consultation.
 Overall it’s a pretty novel approach to empowering DIY’ers, and one that admittedly can (sometimes) yield impressive results.

 You start by providing your company name.
 To help the design algorithms know where to begin you are first presented with many existing logo examples, and you must choose five or so that best embody the aesthetic you’re looking for.
 After that you are instantly given dozens upon dozens of ready-made options.
 Favorite the ones you like; ignore the ones you don’t.
 The process continues by further honing the right design through font, icon, and color choice.
 You are then presented your shiny new logo along with all the assets you need—all at an affordable price!